African Union

 Italy engages in political discussions for future laws.

-Currently, there are no specific laws, statutory rules, or regulations in Italy that directly regulate AI, and Italy is not expected to enact its own general, far-reaching AI regulation.
-As for all EU Member States, the EU AI Act will be Italy’s central general and cross-sectoral AI legislation.
+Currently, there are no specific laws, statutory rules, or regulations in Italy that directly regulate AI.
+As for all EU Member States, the EU AI Act will be Italy's central general and cross-sectoral AI legislation.
+However, Italy is expected to enact its own AI regulation, which is currently debated at the Parliament.

 There are currently no sector-specific laws specifically regulating AI in Italy.